"Phase Transitions" (2020) is an installation reflecting the stability of a constant change.

-Both light and arrows are a common navigational aid, universally used regardless of languages.
+Both light and arrows are a common navigational aid, universally used regardless of language.
 The arrows point the visitors (literally) the right way, towards the fourth frame located at the end of the room: it is a mirror, which returns the visitors' attention to themselves.

 Individuals have distinct identities and beliefs, yet most share the goal of fulfillment, satisfaction, and happiness.

 In the end, we need to reflect upon ourselves to figure our approach to time and space, make our change.